Classics and Ancient HistoryFind a programme

 A special resource is the Bristol Institute of Greece, Rome and the Classical Tradition, which provides a focus for collaborative and interdisciplinary work and support for conferences and other research activities.
 The institute encompasses research from many fields, including history, art history, archaeology, literary studies and philosophy, with a particular interest in exploring links between the ancient and modern worlds.

-All new research students attend a core unit on Theories and Approaches, as well as the fortnightly departmental seminar.
+All research students attend a core unit on Theories and Approaches in their first year or two, as well as training run by the School of Humanities and the fortnightly departmental seminar.

 A large number of graduates from this programme develop careers in higher education or work on high-level research projects in the field of classics and ancient history; some graduates go on to careers in museum education and journalism.

 Dr Lyndsay Coo, (Lecturer), Ancient Greek tragedy, with particular focus on Sophocles; the representation of women (particularly sisters) in Athenian tragedy; Troy and the Trojan War in ancient thought and literature.

 Professor Esther Eidinow, (Professor of Ancient History), Ancient Greek social and cultural history, esp. religion and magic; cognitive humanities; historiography, esp.
 Herodotus and Thucydides; history of emotions; myth